 Never miss an ecommerce retail holiday opportunity!
 Sign up for our newsletter to get updates every month with the latest news and tips to target clients.

 The warm weather heralds in the sound of wedding bells.
 Summer is the most popular time to get married, and the amount of money spent on modern weddings combined with the non-traditional variety of items and requests people have nowadays means no retailer can afford not to have a marketing campaign focused on the wedding season, starting in May.
 Wedding planners, who provide services to brides- and grooms-to-be, often buy their wedding things from other companies.
-When marketing to this customer segment, make sure that your eCommerce website is optimized for B2B sales.
+When marketing to this customer segment, make sure that your eCommerce website is optimised for B2B sales.

 Weird weddings are a sales opportunity for all retail sectors